The Gymnosperm Database

 Description

 Trees to 40 m tall and 250 cm dbh, forming a broad, domed crown in mature trees.
 Bark first smooth, becoming platy and flaky in larger trees.
 Branchlets more or less quadrangular within dense foliar units.
 Leaves spirally arranged, straight or falcate, to 18 cm long in juvenile plants, otherwise 3-6 cm long and 2-4 mm wide, gray-green, apex acute.
 Seed cones solitary on branchlets; at maturity, a single seed covered by a fleshy epimatium that ripens from green to yellow or orange, oblong, pear-shaped or spherical, 15-20 mm long; the seed has a hard, smooth coat (Farjon 2010).
+See GarcĂa Esteban et al. (2004) for a detailed characterization of the wood anatomy.

 In appearance it closely resembles A. falcatus, which has slightly smaller leaves (mostly 2-4 cm long), and slightly smaller (to 15 mm long), spherical cones with verrucos skin (like an orange) (Farjon 2010).